empicano/aiomqtt/docs/subscribing-to-a-topic.md

 In our example, messages to `temperature/inside` are handled twice!
 ```

-## Listening without blocking
+## Unblocking the listener

-When you run the minimal example for subscribing and listening for messages, you'll notice that the program doesn't finish until you stop it.
+When you run the minimal example for subscribing and listening for messages, you'll notice that the program doesn't finish.
 Waiting for messages through the `messages()` generator blocks the execution of everything that comes afterward.

 In case you want to run other code after starting your listener, this is not practical.